devneelesh921/Documentation/OT MS Understanding/Salary/Salary POC/README.md

 ``` bash
 sudo apt install make
 ```
+- The command installs the make utility, which automates the build process, using APT with superuser privileges.

 ## Run the migration command
 ``` bash
 make run-migrations
 ```
+- The command runs database migrations as defined in the Makefile under the run-migrations target.

 ## Run the java runtime command
 ``` bash
 java -jar target/salary-0.1.0-RELEASE.jar
 ```
+- The command runs the Java application packaged in the salary-0.1.0-RELEASE.jar file.

 ## Output

 ![Screenshot 2024-11-11 at 11 52 13 PM](https://github.com/user-attachments/assets/a990c12e-2c05-4765-b7c3-86900693e22e)